luisoos/24-7-Discord-Music-Bot/README.md

 # 24/7 Discord Music Bot
-This is a JavaScript Discord Music Bot, easy to use and to copy, thanks to .
+This is a JavaScript Discord Music Bot, easy to use and to copy, thanks to a short code.

 ### Requirements